chasebrownn/eliza-fren/out.md

     IAgentRuntime,
     ModelClass,
     stringToUuid,
-    parseBooleanFromText,
+    elizaLogger,
+    getEmbeddingZeroVector
 } from "@ai16z/eliza";
-import { elizaLogger, getEmbeddingZeroVector } from "@ai16z/eliza";
 import { ClientBase } from "./base";
+import OpenAI from "openai";
-import { FrenFiSDK } from "motokultivator";
+import axios from "axios";

 const ipfsPostTemplate = `
-# Areas of Expertise
+# Areas of Expertise:
 {{knowledge}}

 # About {{agentName}}: